Devatoria/go-mesos-executor/README.md

 * Tests
   * Docker containerizer
   * Hooks management
+    * RegisterHooks
+      * pre-create/pre-run/post-run/pre-stop/post-stop slices must be filled with given hooks
+      * an error is thrown when trying to register a hook on a non-existing "when"
+      * a non-enabled hook is not added into slices
+    * Run functions
+      * nil should be returned when hook executed well
+      * an error should be thrown when hook didn't execute well

 The executor actually does not handle custom parameters sent to Docker CLI.
 This has to be done with a matching enum (I think) and it is actually a little bit boring to do this :)